 OK, let's go into a deeper explanation of what these two results mean:

-CASE 1: The engine oil looks like ‘coffee with too much cream’, and if your vehicle is overheating (or not starting) this tells you that one (or both) of the head gaskets is history.
+CASE 1: The engine oil looks like ‘coffee with too much cream’.
+This tells you that one (or both) of the head gaskets is history.
 You're gonna' have replace both head gaskets.